MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

 ---
 layout: postv2
 title: "Dependabot Management - Notification Fatigue, AWS CodeArtifact and Transient Dependencies"
-description: "Dependabot is useful free tool for managing dependencies in your GitHub repositories.
+description: "Dependabot is a useful free tool for managing dependencies in your GitHub repositories.
 This blog discuss some common issues with the tool and some solutions"
 date: 2024-2-2
 highlight: monokai
 image: /img/dependabot-management/cover_photo.png